gabrielhdbarbosa/born2beroot/README.md

 - **Testing and Development**: you can test different OS for a software you're developing, in a safe envorionment, on the same PC.
 Ideal for **cross-platform compatibility tests**;
 - **Sandboxing and Isolation**: you can run potentially unsafe applications in a *secure environment* (one example is *Kali Linux* and other cybersecurity softwares), preventing **malwares** and **misconfigurations** from affecting the host OS;
 - **Server Virtualization**: same thing with **servers**, we can run different servers on a single physical server, reducing *hardware costs* and increasing *efficiency* in data centers;
 - **Learning**: what we are doing here!
-We can have access to different systems and do ~~with a very high probability~~ thing that could crash something, lol.
+We can have access to different systems and do ~~with a very high probability~~ things that could crash something, lol.
 - **Recovery**: very easy to recover something in case of a *system failure*, easy to migrate to other machines, and creating *backups*.
 - **Cloud Computing and Scalability**: VMs are the backbone of cloud services (*AWS*, *Azure*, *GCP*), being able to create, destroy, and scale dynamically based on demand.